 - Batting: You’ll want the 45″ x 60″ crib batting.
 I usually go with a heavier cotton batting like this for a winter baby and a lighter polyester batting like this for a summer baby.
 You can also find organic cotton batting like this.

-- Fabric: I usually go to the fabric store and pick out the silkiest feeling fabrics they have.
-(I value the feel over the color.)
+- Fabric: I usually go to the fabric store or Walmart and pick out the silkiest feeling fabrics they have.
+(I value the feel of the fabric over the color.)
 I typically get 1 ½ yards each of two main colors (for the front and back) and a ½ yard of a third color (for the edging).

 - Thread: I like to keep my eye out at thrift stores for thread to fill my sewing box, but when I’m at the fabric store getting my material, I’ll make sure I have thread to match the colors of my fabric.